|

 Maximum Enrollment: 25

-The music comes from another time and place – the haunting violin of a gypsy tune, the vitality of a Cossack dance, the kind of rhythmic melody that made Zorba so Greek.
-World Quilt Dancing promotes world community through dance.
+The music comes from another time and place – the haunting violin of a Romani tune, the vitality of a Cossack dance, the kind of rhythmic melody that made Zorba so Greek.
+Move to the World’s Music promotes world community through dance.
 Get a gentle workout while enjoying the favorite music and social dance of the Balkans, Europe, the Americas, Israel and beyond.
 Participants will learn some of the easier and simpler ethnic dances.
 They may range from slower rhythms to more aerobic and dynamic steps.
 Dances are done in lines, circles and individually.
 No prior dance experience is necessary – just a pair of comfortable shoes.

 |